bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 for a Babel implementation reporting its current state and may allow limited configuration of some such data elements.
 This information model can be used as a basis for creating data models under various data modeling regimes.
+This information model only includes parameters and parameter values useful for managing Babel over IPv6.

 --- middle